valters/likumi-db/README.md

 If you are reading this for first time, please read Prerequisites section first.

-Here's how we ultimatly build the diffs:
+Here's how we ultimately build the diffs:

 1) Retrieve home-page version of law manually, place into intake/ folder

 2) Run `python3 write_versions.py <(law file).html>`
 This will produce .ver file by extracting the historical-versions information from html.

-3) Add information about the law to `toc.json`
-The important part is _print_id_, which is required to retrieve "formatted for print" cleaner versions of html.
+3) Manually add information about the law to `toc.json` The important part is _print_id_, which is required to retrieve "formatted for print" cleaner versions of html.

 4) Run `python3 write_retrievers.py <(law short id)>`, for example 'python3 write_retrievers.py satversme'.